Paras-245/notes/dsa with cpp/25_Pointers.md

 ## Size of pointer :
 - our datatype size will change but the size of pointer always will be fixed like 8 bytes
 - when we try to access the null pointer we will get the segmentation fault
+- if we change the variable by copying , it will not effect the original variable
+-